-A security breach or disruption or failure in a computer system could adversely affect us.
+A cyber or security breach or disruption or failure in a computer system could adversely affect us.
 Our operations depend on the continued and secure functioning of our computer and communications systems and the protection of information stored in computer databases maintained by us and, in certain circumstance, by third parties.
 Such systems and databases are subject to breach, damage, disruption or failure from, among other things, cyber attacks and other unauthorized intrusions, power losses, telecommunications failures, earthquakes, fires and other natural disasters.

 We have been subject to attempted cyber attacks and face ongoing threats to our computer and communications systems and databases of unauthorized access, computer hackers, computer viruses, malicious code, cyber crime, organized cyber attacks and other security problems and system disruptions.
 In particular, we may be targeted by experienced computer programmers and hackers (including those sponsored by foreign governments) who may attempt to penetrate our cyber security defenses and damage or disrupt our computer and communications systems and misappropriate or compromise our intellectual property or other confidential information or that of our customers.

-We devote significant resources to maintain and upgrade the security of our systems and databases.
-However, despite our efforts to secure our systems and databases, events of this nature may still result in system failures, loss of intellectual property and interruptions in our operations, which could have a material adverse effect on our business, financial condition and results of operations.
+Governmental and other end users and customers are increasingly requiring us to meet specific computer system cyber protection and information assurance requirements as a condition for us to receive customer program-related information.
+We devote significant resources to maintain and upgrade the security of our systems and databases and to meet applicable customer requirements regarding their protection.
+However, despite our efforts to secure our systems and databases and meet cyber protection and information assurance requirements, we may still face system failures, data breaches, loss of intellectual property and interruptions in our operations, which could have a material adverse effect on our business, financial condition and results of operations.